jayronsoares/automated_data_engineering/README.md

-## Automated Data Engineering Processing
+## Simple Automated Data Engineering Processing
 This notebook will show you how to import, clean, and transform CSV, LOG, JSON files, then insert it into MySQL database using Python language, perform basics data analysis using SQL and retrieve the results using Python.

 ## How to run the solution: